Here's where to find fireworks around the New Orleans metro area.

 Downtown Pearl River Town Hall

-Bring your chairs and the family to Pearl River’s third annual 4th of July Celebration on Wednesday, July 3.
-The opening ceremony starts at 6 p.m.
-Activities include a pie eating contest, sack races, face painting and more.
+Bring your chairs and the family to Pearl River’s third annual 4th of July Celebration from 6 p.m. to 9 p.m. on Wednesday, July 3.
+Activities include a pie eating contest, field games, a hula hoop contents, petting zoo and more.
 A fireworks display will start at dusk.
 The event is free and open to the public.

 New Orleans Baby Cakes Independence Day Celebration